 Near the beginning of the trail there’s a great coffee shop called Lelem Arts & Cultural Cafe.
 It’s located at #100-23285 Billy Brown Road and is a good place for both pre and post-walk coffees and snacks.

 Just across the bridge from the Fort Pub & Grill is Brae Island Regional Park which is home to a nice campground.
 If camping, just remember to bring your ear plugs – and very good ones.
 Trains go by across the river throughout the night and blast their horns.

-If you’re looking for an interesting alternative to camping, between early May and mid-October the Fort Langley Heritage Site rents “Tentiks” which are tent/cabin-type accommodations that cost around $130 and include beds with linens.
+If you’re looking for an interesting alternative to camping, between early May and mid-October the Fort Langley Heritage Site rents “Tentiks” which are tent/cabin-type accommodations that cost around $130 or so and include beds with linens.
 Click Fort Langley Tentiks for more information.

 Fort Langley Farmers Market